length

 - Experience Mornington Peninsula’s many taste sensations

-- A local, knowledgeable guide
+- Enjoy the company of a local, knowledgeable guide

 - Feast on lunches featuring fresh local produce